pythagoras-dev/Pythagoras/README.md

 * simple and budget-friendly orchestration backend.

 Pythagoras excels at optimizing complex, long-running, resource-demanding computations.
-It’s not the optimal choice for real-time, latency-sensitive workflows.
+It’s not the best choice for real-time, latency-sensitive workflows.

 ## Usage